 - mint, lime, jalapeno for garnish

-- Put the watermelon in a blender and blend for about two minutes until completely liquefied.
+- Put the watermelon, lime juice, triple sec, and tequila in a blender and blend for about two minutes until completely liquefied.
 Strain twice through a fine mesh strainer.

 - Place the watermelon juice and half the sliced jalapenos, if using, in a large pitcher.
-Set aside.
+Set aside in the refrigerator.

 - Heat the sugar, water, and remaining jalapeno (if using).
 Cook for about 2 - 3 minutes.
 Set aside to cool.
 Strain the jalapeno.